 - Describe the typical steps of social transitions for transgender youth and cite outcome data on social transitions of youth

-- State types of hormonal and surgical interventions available for youth
+- Define types of hormonal and surgical interventions available for youth

 - Describe ways to help youth and families explore gender identity and gender expression issues while prioritizing safety and efficacy

 - Describe critical timing elements of medical interventions for youth